1: How do we “develop a real plan for a better life?”

 Then, Trent tells us, we let it rest (step five).

 “Why do this?
 Why not take action now when all of this is fresh?” asks Trent.
 “The reason is that while this plan might be exciting, it’s also still fairly rough.
 It’s full of great ideas in the moment, but you shouldn’t commit your future to something you considered deeply only that day.
 Your plans will fall flat if you do that,” he warns.

-During this time writes Trent, “I thought a lot about what I had written and I revised the plan significantly, eliminating some unrealistic bits, adding some details, modifying the action steps, and so on… You might have a big revelation or two during that month, and that’s great.
+During this time, Trent writes, “I thought a lot about what I had written, and I revised the plan significantly, eliminating some unrealistic bits, adding some details, modifying the action steps, and so on… You might have a big revelation or two during that month, and that’s great.
 Just pull out your draft and jot down that idea, then put the whole thing away again.”

 “That refinement is invaluable,” writes Trent.
 “It takes something that’s merely interesting and solid into something that really strikes a deep chord.”

-We go through all of the possible projects and actions and choose ten or so big things we can work on in the next year to move us toward our envisioned future.
+We go through the list of all of the possible projects and actions we’ve written down and choose ten or so big things we can work on in the next year to move us toward our envisioned future.
 Note: the goal is to select the ten goals we are most excited about.
-We may or may not have a goal from each of the areas of our life.
+We may or may not have a goal from each area of our life.

 “Look for ones that really ring out to you as exciting and meaningful,” Trent suggests.
 “What ones really seem as though they’d produce great results?
 What ones seem like they’d be incredibly powerful to actually execute?”

 When you’ve chosen ten or so, make a nice, clear list of those actions.
 “It’s a good idea to make sure these subscribe to the “SMART goal” rubric: specific, measurable, attainable, realistic, and timely.
 Is it very clear what you want to do?
 Can you easily measure your progress (an easy way to do this is to have the goal involve a number)?
 Is it something you can actually pull off in a year?”